TheGhouls/oct/doc/introduction.rst

 Terminology
 -----------

-* HQ for Headquarter.
-It's the "server" part of OCT and it will be in charge of sending start signal, stop signal, collecting results and create reports
+* HQ for Headquarter: It's the "server" part of OCT and it will be in charge of sending start signal, stop signal, collecting results and create reports
-* Turret.
-A turret is the "client" part of OCT.
+* Turret: A turret is the "client" part of OCT.
 It can be writen in any language and it communicate with the HQ using a zeromq PUSH socket.
 Each turret own one or many canons.
-* Canons represent the virtual users, wich means that each canon of the turret will run a test in parallel
+* Canons: represent the virtual users, wich means that each canon of the turret will run a test in parallel

 .. note::
     Why do we use this terminology ?
 For the image.
 Think about it like that : Eeach turret own X canons who will shoot